Helicopters to help speed Scottish vote count

 Polls indicate a knife-edge finish and either result would leave a divided country.

-The counting will take place in each of the 32 regional centers, which will then report their results to the chief counting officer at the Royal Highland Center at Ingliston, near Edinburgh.
+The counting will take place in each of the 32 regional centres, which will then report their results to the chief counting officer at the Royal Highland Centre at Ingliston, near Edinburgh.
 They will be announced as they come in and are verified.

 "There are variables – the weather, local recounts.
 But we would except the result to be announced formally round about breakfast," said Susan Ferrier, a media officer with the Scottish Independence Referendum office.